 Insisting that every contractor sign the agreement

 There are some covered organizations that go overboard by approaching every business relationship they engage with strict adherence to BAA.
 For instance, they make every contractor sign the agreement regardless of the services provided.
-Usually, there are some contractors that aren’t accessed to PHI, and therefore doesn’t need to sign the agreement.
-Therefore, if you insist on such contractors to sign the agreement, it would affect the relationship between you two.
+Usually, there are some contractors that donโt have access to PHI and therefore donโt need to sign it.
+Therefore, if you insist on such contractors signing it, it would affect the relationship between you two.

 Assuming that a signed BAA means compliance with HIPAA

-There are other entities that are not given Public Health Information while performing their task.
+There are other entities that need to be given Public Health Information while performing their task.
 However, the electronic PHI performs through its system.
-In that sense, they too should be made to sign the BAA as they risk disclosing them to the public.
+In that sense, they too should be made to sign the BAA, as they risk disclosing them to the public.

-Identifying the Business Associate Agreement and reviewing BA Relationship
+Identifying the business associate agreement and reviewing the BA relationship

-All health care providers are expected to seek professional help from any other knowledgeable third parties.
-This will help protect their phi from violators or vandalism.
-Also, a knowledgeable third party will help in signing the BAA without any incompetency or hassles.
-For instance, the healthcare provider can contact a lawyer who practices healthcare IT and security space and understands the HIPAA protocols and guidelines.
+For instance, the healthcare provider can contact a lawyer who practices healthcare IT and security and understands the HIPAA protocols and guidelines.
 Through this, you will establish a working and effective agreement as well as understand the nature of the relationship.

 When Business Associate Agreement May Not be Required